 - Inclusion of more system types and criteria to cover different climates and contexts

-- Enhanced validation options
+- Enhanced validation and sensitivity analysis

 - Further application and testing in diverse case studies around North America, Europe, Australia and the rest of the world

-- Application of suitability analysis for different fields besides BGS(?)
+- Application of suitability analysis for different fields besides BGS

 - municipality looking to improve its strategic planning for BGS,